kkraoj/lfmc_from_sar/README.md

 ![Examples maps of live fuel moisture content created by the deep learning algorithm](/figures/map.png)

-This repository contains analysis performed for the paper ``SAR-Enhanced Mapping of Live Fuel Moisture Content" in the Journal _Remote Sensing of Environment_ by Rao et al., 2020.
+This repository contains analysis performed for the paper [SAR-Enhanced Mapping of Live Fuel Moisture Content](https://www.sciencedirect.com/science/article/pii/S003442572030167X) in the Journal _Remote Sensing of Environment_ by Rao et al., 2020.
 You can view the live fuel moisture content (LFMC) maps produced by the deep learning algorithm in this study in a web-app [here](https://kkraoj.users.earthengine.app/view/live-fuel-moisture).

 ## Earth Engine Web-app user guide